Theme Representative quotes

 Key Value

-Target Audience Hardcore Civ fans, modders, and new players wanting Civ IV on Windows/macOS/Linux.
+Target Audience Hardcore Civ III fans, modders, and new players seeking a modern experience

-Tech Stack Godot 4 (C#), SQLite for save data, WebSocket server for multiplayer, OpenAI API for diplomacy.
+Tech Stack Godot 4 (C#), SQLite for save data, WebSocket for multiplayer, Docker for CI

 Difficulty High